WHATS HOT

 The changes that occur during pregnancy may cause burning sensations and inflammation in the wrists and hands due to swelling and hormonal changes.
 Carpal tunnels are especially likely to be affected in the second and third trimesters.

-When it comes to with normal joint inflammation, there are a things you can do.
-Some people opt for natural supplements such as green-lipped mussel powder, but it’s always to consult your doctor before taking anything new while pregnant.
-Additionally, heat and compresses, massage, exercise and support splints are all viable when it comes to managing the problem.
+When it comes to dealing with normal joint inflammation, there are a few things you can do.
+Some people opt for natural supplements such as green-lipped mussel powder, but it’s always best to consult your doctor before taking anything new while pregnant.
+Additionally, heat and cold compresses, massage, exercise and support splints are all viable options when it comes to managing the problem.

 Previous Article